ChiChou/icloud-token-leak-poc/README.md

 Bonus:

-* iCloud REST API has a (an improper?) cache policy, making NSURLSession to leave sensitve tokens in the database
+* iCloud REST API has a (an improper?) cache policy, making NSURLSession to leave sensitive tokens in the database
 * `com.apple.Preferences` app can leak the iCloud Authorization header for us
 * Luckily, this database can not be read before first unlock